13 days/12 nights

 Evening free in Tavira

 Transfer to Évora, a UNESCO World Heritage site and one of Portugal’s best preserved medieval towns.
-Our lodging for the next three nights is the 15th century boutique M’AR De AR Aqueduto hotel.
+Our lodging for the next two nights is the 15th century boutique M’AR De AR Aqueduto hotel.

 Évora has a long and rich history and within its walls hosts a fascinating display of monuments.
 It was a regional capital of Celtic tribes as far back as 3,000 B.C. and under Roman domination from the 2nd century B.C to the 5th century A.D. – remains from this period are parts of the thermal baths, city walls and the 1st century A.D Roman Temple, originally dedicated to Augustus.
 The city was ruled by Moors for 450 years whose architectural influence is still noted today.
 Under the rule of the Portuguese kings beginning in 1166 Évora became one of Portugal’s most important medieval cities.
 This morning our local guide will walk us through the centuries, taking in the imposing Romanesque/Gothic Cathedral and the eerie Chapel of Bones.